What are the admissions requirements for the online Master of Science in Nutrition Education?

 This program provides a stepping stone to the Certified Nutrition Specialist® ™ credential.
 Additional coursework in clinical nutrition, bio/life sciences, and biochemistry, beyond what is included in this program, as well as supervised practice experience, are necessary for CNS® eligibility.

-Does this program prepare me to be a registered dietician?
+Does this program prepare me to be a registered dietitian?

-No, this does not prepare you to be a registered dietician.
-However, there are currently registered dieticians in this program for professional development and career advancement.
+No, this does not prepare you to be a registered dietitian.
+However, there are currently registered dietitians in this program for professional development and career advancement.